 - 1. On the afternoon of September 25, 2024, the M/V KONA TRADER (hereinafter KONA TRADER) was transiting from Anchorage 9 to the Port of Stockton.
 The KONA TRADER is a 738-foot-long bulk carrier that was bound for the Port of Stockton.
 Captain Matthew Stevens was assigned as the pilot. - 2.
 Captain Stevens boarded the ship at Anchorage 9 at approximately 0630 hours.
 Captain Stevens was accompanied by Board of Pilot Commissioners trainee pilot Captain Christian Barron.
 While Captain Stevens was introducing himself to the ship's master, Captain Hernando, he requested permission for Captain Barron to handle the vessel under his supervision, to which Captain Hernando agreed. - 3.
-Following introductions, Captain Barron conducted a brief Master/Pilot information exchange, which included a review of the route1, the information the ship shared on the Pilot Card, and whether there were any vessel deficiencies (none were noted).
+Following introductions, Captain Barron conducted a brief Master/Pilot information exchange, which included a review of the route, the information the ship shared on the Pilot Card, and whether there were any vessel deficiencies (none were noted).
 Captain Barron also informed the master of the UKC requirements, that they would clear the Union Pacific Railroad Bridge by "about two meters," that he should have a crewmember forward with the anchor ready for emergency, and that they would be "in harbor" at about 1445 hours. - 4.
 The vessel departed Anchorage 9 at approximately 0700 hours.
 The transit upriver was anticipated to take approximately seven hours, and the plan included Captain Barron handling the vessel throughout the transit. - 5.
 The transit upriver was without incident.
 Captain Stevens was impressed with Captain Barron's work during the transit, and he decided to allow Captain Barron to dock the ship as well.
 This decision was made based on Captain Barron's time in the training program (over 12 months) and from observing his work coming upriver. - 6.
 As the ship approached the entrance to the Port of Stockton (1415 hours), Captain Barron again engaged the Master by discussing the tugboat arrangements, by instructing him that there will be three boats assisting, one on each bow and that the third tug will be made fast on the starboard quarter when the speed comes down.
-He added that when they come alongside the berth, they will let go the portside quarter tug and she will "slide out of the way."
-He also inquired of the Master if he had been to Stockton (Berth) 12.2 That question was followed up by the following instruction to the Master: "As we approach the berth, if you can have the mate on the bow give distances, opening and closing."
+He added that when they come alongside the berth, they will let go the portside tug and she will "slide out of the way."
+He also inquired of the Master if he had been to Stockton (Berth) 12.
+That question was followed up by the following instruction to the

-1 This review of the route was very cursory and consisted of the pilot asking the master if he had been to Stockton before and if he was familiar with the route.
+&lt;sup>1 This review of the route was very cursory and consisted of the pilot asking the master if he had been to Stockton before and if he was familiar with the route.

-$^{^{2}}$ On a review of the VDR recording, no verbal response to this question was heard, although there may have been a non-verbal response, such as a head nod.
+&lt;sup>2 On a review of the VDR recording, no verbal response to this question was heard, although there may have been a non-verbal response, such as a head nod.